 defines a \emph{closed $G_2$ structure} if and only if $\underline\omega$ is a \emph{hypersymplectic structure}.
 The $2$-form

 is the intrinsic torsion form of $\phi$.
 Since $\Delta_\phi\phi=\dd \bm\tau$, the solution to the \emph{hypersymplectic flow} on $X$ gives a solution to

 i.e. the \emph{$G_2$-Laplacian flow} on $M$.
-There are several important progresses regarding the $G_2$-Laplacian flow: the short time existence was proved by \cite{BX}, a Shi-type estimate and compactness result werer proved by \cite{LW1}, the dynamical stability was proved in \cite{LW2}.
-The problem of long time existence sees lots of advancement: the case of left-invariant closed $G_2$ structure on nilpotent Lie groups was obtained by \cite{FFM}; the case of homogeneous $G_2$-Laplacian flow on solvable Lie groups with a codimension-one Abelian normal subgroup was obtained by \cite{L1}, and there are lots of studies on the corresponding homogeneous Laplacian solitons in \cite{FFM, L2, N}.
-In general, assuming $|\Delta_\phi\phi|_\phi$ uniformly bounded, the long time existence of $G_2$-Laplacian flow was obtained by \cite{LW1}.
-For hypersymplectic flow on compact $4$-manifold, the long time existence assuming bounded torsion was obtained in \cite{FY}.
-There is also an interesting reduction of warped $G_2$-Laplacian flow on $Y^6\times S^1$ to a coupled flow of the $SU(3)$-structure and the warped function on $Y^6$ in \cite{FR}. \\
+There are several important results regarding the $G_2$-Laplacian flow: the short time existence was proved by \cite{BX}, a Shi-type estimate and compactness result were proved by \cite{LW1}, the dynamical stability was proved in \cite{LW2}.
+The problem of long time existence has seen a lot of advances: the case of left-invariant closed $G_2$ structures on nilpotent Lie groups was obtained by \cite{FFM}; the case of homogeneous $G_2$-Laplacian flows on solvable Lie groups with a codimension-one Abelian normal subgroup was obtained by \cite{L1}, and there are lots of studies of the corresponding homogeneous Laplacian solitons in \cite{FFM}, \cite{L2}, \cite{N}.
+In general, assuming $|\Delta_\phi\phi|_\phi$ is uniformly bounded, the long time existence of $G_2$-Laplacian flow was obtained by \cite{LW1}.
+For the hypersymplectic flow on a compact $4$-manifold, the long time existence assuming bounded torsion was obtained in \cite{FY}.
+There is also an interesting reduction of a warped $G_2$-Laplacian flow on $Y^6\times S^1$ to a coupled flow of the $SU(3)$-structure and the warped function on $Y^6$ in \cite{FR}. \\

-The main result of this short article is \emph{long time existence} (Theorem \ref{long-time-existence}) and {convergence} (Theorem \ref{convergence}) result for \emph{hypersymplectic flow} for \emph{hypersymplectic structures of simple type} (defined in next section) on $4$-torus $\mathbb{T}^4$.
-The local boundary value problem for general hypersymplectic structures and torsion free hypersymplectic structures with $S^1$ symmetry was recently investigated in Donaldson \cite{D2} by a generalized Gibbons-Hawking construction.
-Different from the homogeneous situations in \cite{FFM} and \cite{L1, L2, N}, the structures considered in this paper are of cohomogeneity-one.
-To the best of our knowledge, this result provides the first source of cohomogeneity-one $G_2$-Laplacian flow on compact $7$-manifold which exists globally and converges under no assumption.
-It will be interesting to study the $G_2$-Laplacian flow with more general symmetries, hoping to obtain long time existence and convergence !\\
+The main result of this short article is \emph{long time existence} (Theorem \ref{long-time-existence}) and {convergence} (Theorem \ref{convergence}) result for \emph{hypersymplectic flow} for \emph{hypersymplectic structures of simple type} (defined in next section) on the $4$-torus $\mathbb{T}^4$.
+These structures have $\mathbb{T}^3$ symmetry.
+It is worthing noting that the local boundary value problem for general hypersymplectic structures and torsion free hypersymplectic structures with $S^1$ symmetry was recently investigated in Donaldson \cite{D2} by a generalized Gibbons-Hawking construction.
+In contrast to the homogeneous situations in \cite{FFM} and \cite{L1}, \cite{L2}, \cite{N}, the structures considered in this paper are of cohomogeneity-one.
+To the best of our knowledge, this result provides the first source of cohomogeneity-one $G_2$-Laplacian flows on a compact $7$-manifold which exist globally and converge (modulo diffeomorphisms).
+It will be interesting to study the $G_2$-Laplacian flow with more general symmetries, hoping to obtain long time existence and convergence.\\